 These are only a good start to the many makeup tips for us baby boomers.
 Again, I scoured the net and listed a handful to start with.
 Do a search to find tons of more.

-And as always, if you have any suggestions on skincare or makeup, please share it with all of us, in the comments section below.
+And as always, if you have suggestions on skincare or makeup, please share it with all of us, in the comments section below.
 We are always looking for that one item that does the trick.

-Whether you wear makeup, a little bit, or none at all – if you feel comfortable, that’s all that really matters.
+Whether you wear makeup, a little bit, or none at all – if you feel comfortable, that’s all that matters.
 Your feelings about yourself are more important than what others may think.
 For years we’ve followed the trends and the latest fads.
 We more than likely have even used products we usually wouldn’t try, because it was the ‘in’ thing.
 I feel that with age, we no longer have to follow any fads.
-Hell, start your own fad.
+Hell, start your fad.
 And always remember you are BEAUTIFUL just the way you are.
 Both inside and out!!!